CorNielz/library-system-api/README.md

 ## Design Decisions

 ### Modular Monolith
-The Modular Monolith was choosen due to it encapsulation of related funcionalities, helping organize the code and project structure, also, it's easy to refactor a monolith and later, if escalation is needed, to separate into microservices.
+The Modular Monolith was chosen due to it encapsulation of related functionalities, helping organize the code and project structure, also, it's easy to refactor a monolith and later, if escalation is needed, to separate into microservices.
 Using microservices this early on the project would add additional complexity as well.

 ### Domain-Driven Design and Layered Architecture
-DDD and Layered Architecture were chosen to better divide the project by both feature and layer concern, openning the project for expansion and keeping it tidy.
+DDD and Layered Architecture were chosen to better divide the project by both feature and layer concern, opening the project for expansion and keeping it tidy.

 ### DTOs
 DTOs were added to the API endpoint requests in order to keep hidden unnecessary fields of domain and infrastructure logic from the final user/consumer.